The Final and Emotional Part

-The Final and Emotional Part: The Gabbai Yosef Asulin with Touching Stories about the Righteous Rabbi Eliezer Berland shlit"a
+The Gabbai Yosef Asulin with Touching Stories about the Righteous Rabbi Eliezer Berland shlit"a

-"The Rav once spoke about Rabbi Akiva and said, 'Everyone sees the honor that this holy Tanna received with all the tens of thousands of students he had, but no one remembers all the slaps and humiliations he received when he was in the room learning with the children.
-So it is with all the tzaddikim, everyone from the side sees their greatness, but they do not see what they go through.'"The absolute truth is that our teacher Rav Berland shlit"a wants to speak with everyone, to give the same attention to every Jew whether small or great.
-There is no such thing as the Rav treating a wealthy person better than the most humble Jew.
-However, the reality is that the Rav is physically limited from the ability to meet and speak with everyone always, yet, it is a great merit to come to the tzaddik even if one does not merit to speak with him."
+"The absolute truth is that our teacher Rav Eliezer Berland shlit"a wants to speak with everyone, to give the same attention to every Jew, whether small or great.
+There is no such thing as the Rav treating an immensely wealthy person better than the lowliest Jew.
+However, the reality is that the Rav is physically limited in his ability to meet and speak with everyone at all times; nevertheless, it is a great merit to reach the tzaddik even if one does not merit speaking with him."

 "The face of the Rav is like an angel.
-I was with the Rav for 11 years and still I am very afraid of him, he is the person I have the most awe of in the world.
-When the Rav would enter my car, people had to tell me, I was afraid to lift my eyes to him."
+I was with the Rav for 11 years and I am still very afraid of him; he is the person I have the most awe of in the world.
+When the Rav would enter my car, people had to tell me; I was afraid to lift my eyes to him."

 Subscribe to Our Newsletter